stackbit-projects/tylerwillis-9c92f/content/pages/index.md

           opportunities.
         content: >
           I co-founded [Unsupervised](https://unsupervised.com/).
 Our AI helps
-          you find the best ways to improve any KPI you care about in your business.
-It can analyze 1000x more data and identify your best opportunities.
+          companies find the best ways to improve any KPI they care about.
+It can analyze 1000x more data and help identify your best opportunities.
           Unsupervised has raised over $55M from marquee investors.

           **Does it work?**

           In the first four months of 2021, our customers found $52M they can add to their top or bottom line.